-Future work will focus on the application of the concepts and tools presented in this paper.
-We have already applied the approach in the context of process mining.
-Genetic algorithms have been evaluated using notions of precision and recall [3].
-However, these notions can be applied in a wide variety of situations, e.g., to measure the difference between an organization specific process model and a reference model, to select a web service that fits best based on some description (e.g., PIPs or abstract BPEL), to compare medical guidelines, or to compare an existing process model with some redesign.
+We have applied the approach in the context of process mining.
+However, the notions of precision and recall can be applied in a wide variety of situations, e.g., to measure the difference between an organization specific process model and a reference model, to select a web service that fits best based on some description (e.g., PIPs or abstract BPEL), or to compare an existing process model with some redesign.
+In our future work, we would like to explore more of these applications, e.g., comparing clinical guidelines.